core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### `justify-content`

 Okay, so most of what we’ve seen here is somewhat possible using *floats* and *positioning—*though not at all easily and only when you know the size/count of your content.

-But [justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) is where flexbox starts to allow novel layouts, by dividing up the extra/available free space elements—akin to *distribute* options in Figma/<wbr>Adobe applications:
+But [justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) is where flexbox starts to allow novel layouts, by dividing up the extra/available free space elements—akin to *distribute* options in Figma/<wbr>Adobe applications. `justify-content` does this on our *main axis*:

 {% include figure.html src='/example/flex-justify-content/demo' caption='The `start` / `end` values [have some nuance](https://csslayout.news/whats-the-difference-between-the-alignment-values-of-start-flex-start-and-self-start/) with different writing directions, but this rarely comes up.' height='67rem' %}

+When our *main axis* is vertical (`flex-direction: column;`):

 {% include figure.html src='/example/flex-justify-content-column/demo' caption='These only works with the `height` to justify *within*&#8288;—<wbr>otherwise the container would cinch up to the content height, as usual.' height='78rem' %}